 For us little guys, we deal in grams rather than ounces and, while the total cost of a gram of gold is far less expensive than an ounce.
-(31.1 grams per Troy ounce), a gram of gold actually is far more expensive than buying an ounce of gold (31.1 grams) in bullion form, at least in terms of the "premium" you will pay on top of the melt value of the gold.
+(31.1 grams per Troy ounce), a gram of gold is far more expensive than buying an ounce of gold (31.1 grams) in bullion form, at least in terms of the "premium" you will pay on top of the melt value of the gold.
 One gram gold bars often sell for a 20% to 30% premium whereas 1 Kilo bars of gold can be found for less than 2% over the spot value

 Gold mining on a large scale is extremely expensive, full of risk, and subject to the increase and decrease in the spot price of Gold on the world markets.
 Many a large gold mining company has gone out of business due to falling gold prices.